keldigitalcube/vccw/README.md

 ### Running and writing tests

-There is automated tests using [Serverspec](http://serverspec.org/).
+There are automated tests using [Serverspec](http://serverspec.org/).

 The tests files are in the `spec/` directory.